 Other relevant legislation to derivatives/securities regulation.

-Specific regulatory initiatives including:
+Continue pursuing specific regulatory initiatives including:

-Monitor for rule proposals and oversight developments related to automated trading (CFTC, SEC, Federal Reserve Board, and Exchanges).
+Continue monitoring for rule proposals and oversight developments related to automated trading (CFTC, SEC, Federal Reserve Board, and Exchanges).

-Continue development of positions and monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes.
-(Treasury, Federal Reserve, CFTC and SEC).
+Continue development of positions and monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes (Treasury, Federal Reserve, CFTC and SEC).

 Monitor for rule proposals related to new registration requirements for principal trading firms (Treasury, CFTC and SEC).

-Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, default auctions and other issues (CFTC).
+Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, default auctions, and other issues (CFTC).

-Monitor for any developments on transaction tax (Administration) and carried interest (Treasury).
+Continue to monitor for any developments on transaction tax (Administration) and carried interest (Treasury).